AlessandroCesaTs/Italian-Draughts/README.md

 ## How to run the software
 In order to run the software and start playing, it is necessary to open the project's folder in a terminal and run the command `./gradlew run`

+### Requirements

+It is necessary to have the Java Development Kit 21 and Gradle 8.5

 ## Playing on one computer
 If both players want to play on the same computer, they just need to click on `New Game`, insert their names, select the team (Black or White, of course the 2 players can't select the same team) and the game will start.